Aviva Investors appoints former Standard Life exec as CEO

 Guy Stern, who currently runs Standard Life Investments' multi-asset investing team, will replace Munro, the company said in a statement.

-Standard Life shares were down 3 percent at 1130 GMT and were the biggest fallers on the FTSE 100.
+Standard Life shares were down 3 percent at 1130 GMT and were the biggest fallers on the FTSE 100 .FTSE.
 Aviva shares were up 0.6 percent.

 Aviva has been undergoing an overhaul to replace its four-part regional management structure with a new dual structure based around developed and higher-growth markets.